idaviktoria/CIBUS/README.md

 * Alternatively you can clone someones elses repository `git clone <repository url>`
 * `git remote add origin <repository url>` stores the url to the remote repository in a variable named origin

-### Access to repository
-* To modify the remote repository you will special access rights.
-These comes in form of a access key, which is private to you.
-The origin url specifies which repository your are working with and is used by git on commands like `push`, `pull` etc. The access key needs to be a part of this url.
-* `git remote origin add https://github.com/<your access key>/sigrikd/CIBUS.git` to set the url.
-* `git remote rm origin` to remove current origin url.
-You may get an error when trying to set the url, to use this command to clear it first
-* `git config --get remote.origin.url` to show your origin url
-* Alternativly the admin of the repository can authorize your account and have you sign in with a vscode-token.
-This omits the need for a access token in the url

 ### Staging and committing
 * `git add .`  for all staging all files
 * `git add <file name> <file name>` for staging specific file.
 Requires minimum one filename but can take in multiple filenames seperated by whitespace